 What is the evidence for the hauntings at Lake Lanier?

 Some people believe that the shadowy figure of a man paddling a raft on Lake Lanier is a ghost.
 Some people have seen this figure while fishing or hiking on the lake.
-The figure appears to be wearing clothing that would have been difficult to swim in and traveling at an average speed, despite being in deep water.
+Despite being in deep water, the figure appears to be wearing clothing that would have been difficult to swim in and traveling at an average speed.
 The fishermen who saw the figure shouted and jumped into the water in terror.

 Some believe this figure echoed the past when men used to travel around Lake Lanier in rafts.
-Others believe that the lake is haunted due to its dark history, which includes a range of murders and suicides.
+Others believe that the lake is haunted due to its dark history, including various murders and suicides.
 Despite this reputation, millions of people visit Lake Lanier every year.

 The United States government has no official position on the hauntings at Lake Lanier.
 The lake is a popular tourist destination, but some locals stay away because of the hauntings.
 The government is unlikely to close Lake Lanier because it is a profitable destination.